Beth Mead: 2019–20: World Cup and England Player of the Year finalist

-2021–22: Record-breaking European champion
+2021–22: Goal scoring form and Euro 2022

 On 23 October 2021, Mead scored her first international hat-trick in a 4–0 win against Northern Ireland in the 2023 World Cup qualification phase.
-Her hat-trick came within a fourteen-minute second-half spell.
-She became the first woman to score a hat-trick at Wembley for England.
+Her hat-trick was recorded within fourteen minutes.
+She became the first woman to score a hat-trick for England at Wembley.

-On 30 November 2021, Mead had her second international hat-trick, as well as a hat-trick of assists as England defeated Latvia 20–0 in another World Cup qualifying match.
-This was England's biggest-ever win.
-Another World Cup qualifier on 8 April 2022 saw Mead score four goals in a 10–0 demolishing of North Macedonia.
+On 30 November 2021, Mead scored her second international hat-trick, as well as a hat-trick of assists, as England defeated Latvia 20–0 in a further World Cup qualification.
+As of August 2026, the match is England's biggest-ever win.
+On 8 April 2022, Mead scored a further four goals in a 10–0 victory over North Macedonia.

-On 24 June 2022, Mead scored a brace against reigning European champions and World Cup finalists the Netherlands as a half-time substitute.
-Her first goal came only 54 seconds after the Dutch missed a penalty when the match was tied at 1–1.
-Her goal put England ahead for the first time.
-She added her second and England's fifth when she twisted and turned past the Dutch defence in the box and finding the bottom corner.
+On 24 June 2022, Mead, a half-time substitute, scored a brace against reigning European champions and World Cup finalists the Netherlands.
+Her first goal came only 54 seconds after the Dutch missed a decisive penalty.
+She added her second (England's fifth goal of the night) in the final minute of regulation time.
 She won England's Player of the Match award.
-Her goals took her to 14 in the season for England, surpassing Jimmy Greaves' long-standing record of the most goals scored in a single season by an England player of either gender, when he scored 13 in the 1960–61 season.
+Her goals took her to 14 in the season for England, surpassing Jimmy Greaves' record of 13 from the 1960–61 season.